cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 <summary> Create RooParametricHist for control regions background templates  </summary>

 ```
-#here we define the background histograms from "data" (which in our case is equal to the background), they will be used to build the parametric histograms
+#Here we define the background histograms from "data" (which in our case is equal to the background)
+#They will be used to build the parametric histograms we use for modelling the background
 histA_pr , histB_pr, histC_pr, histD_pr =  __get_histograms_regions("bkg", input_file_bkg)

-#bins for RooParametricHist used for transfer region
+#Save in RooArgList the content of the bins of histB_pr to define the RooParametricHist for the B region
 process_B_region_bins = RooArgList()
 process_B_region_bins_list = []

-#bins for RooParametricHist used for C and D regions
+#Save in RooArgList the content of the bins of histC_pr to define the RooParametricHist for the C region
 process_C_region_bins = RooArgList()
 process_C_region_bins_list = []

+#Save in RooArgList the content of the bins of histD_pr to define the RooParametricHist for the D region
 process_D_region_bins = RooArgList()
 process_D_region_bins_list = []

-#Add yields in B Region per each bin (including overflow) as RooRealVar in RooArgList - B region is assumed to be the Control region to be related to A (SR)
+#Add yields for each bin for the RooParametricHist in the B Region
+#each bin is defined as a RooRealVar initialized at the nominal bin content, and with a range between 0 and 2 times the nominal rate
 for i in range(1,histB_obs.GetNbinsX()+1):
     bin_B_i = RooRealVar("Bkg_B_region_bin_"+str(i),"Background yield in control region B bin " + str(i),histB_obs.GetBinContent(i),0.,2.0*histB_obs.GetBinContent(i))
     process_B_region_bins_list.append(bin_B_i)

+#Add bins to RooArgList for the RooParametricHist in the B Region
 for idx,binB_i in enumerate(process_B_region_bins_list):
     process_B_region_bins.add(binB_i)

-#Add yields in C and D Region as RooRealVar in RooArgList (C and D regions are used to compute the transfer factor)
+#Add yields for each bin for the RooParametricHist in the B Region
+#each bin is defined as a RooRealVar initialized at the nominal bin content, and with a range between 0 and 2 times the nominal rate
 for i in range(1,histC_obs.GetNbinsX()+1):
     bin_C_i = RooRealVar("Bkg_C_region_bin_"+str(i),"Background yield in control region C bin " + str(i),histC_obs.GetBinContent(i),0.,2.0*histC_obs.GetBinContent(i))
     process_C_region_bins_list.append(bin_C_i)

+#Add bins to RooArgList for the RooParametricHist in the C Region
 for idx,binC_i in enumerate(process_C_region_bins_list):
     process_C_region_bins.add(binC_i)

+#Add yields for each bin for the RooParametricHist in the D Region
+#each bin is defined as a RooRealVar initialized at the nominal bin content, and with a range between 0 and 2 times the nominal rate
 for i in range(1,histD_obs.GetNbinsX()+1):
     bin_D_i = RooRealVar("Bkg_D_region_bin_"+str(i),"Background yield in control region D bin " + str(i),histD_obs.GetBinContent(i),0.,2.0*histD_obs.GetBinContent(i))
     process_D_region_bins_list.append(bin_D_i)

+#Add bins to RooArgList for the RooParametricHist in the D Region
 for idx,binD_i in enumerate(process_D_region_bins_list):
     process_D_region_bins.add(binD_i)

-#Parametric histogram for control region B (transfering region, to be related via transfer factor to SR)
+#Define the parametric histogram for control region B.
+#Here we consider the B region to be the transfering region, so the region for which each bin content will be multiplied by a transfer factor (determined by C, D yields)
+#The RooParametricHist is initalized giving as input the observable, the RooArgList of the bins previously built and a template TH1F.
 param_hist_B_region = RooParametricHist("bkg_B", "Background PDF in B region",variable_z,process_B_region_bins,histB_pr)

+#Here we define the total normalization for the RooparametricHist in the B region
 param_Bkg_B_norm = RooAddition("bkg_B"+"_norm","Total Number of events from background in control region B",process_B_region_bins)

+#Here we import the the parametric histogram and the normalization in our workspace
 getattr(ws, "import")(param_hist_B_region, RooFit.Rename("bkg_B"))
 getattr(ws, "import")(param_Bkg_B_norm, RooFit.Rename("bkg_B"+"_norm"),RooFit.RecycleConflictNodes())

-#Parametric histograms for control regions C (used to compute transfer factor)
+#Define the parametric histogram for control region C.
+#The RooParametricHist is initalized giving as input the observable, the RooArgList of the bins previously built and a template TH1F.
 param_hist_C_region = RooParametricHist("bkg_C", "Background PDF in C region",variable_z,process_C_region_bins,histC_pr)

+#Here we define the total normalization for the RooparametricHist in the C region
 param_Bkg_C_norm = RooAddition("bkg_C"+"_norm","Total Number of events from background in control region C",process_C_region_bins)

+#Here we import the the parametric histogram and the normalization in our workspace
 getattr(ws, "import")(param_hist_C_region, RooFit.Rename("bkg_C"))
 getattr(ws, "import")(param_Bkg_C_norm, RooFit.Rename("bkg_C"+"_norm"),RooFit.RecycleConflictNodes())

-#Parametric histograms for control regions D (used to compute transfer factor)
+#Define the parametric histogram for control region D.
 param_hist_D_region = RooParametricHist("bkg_D", "Background PDF in D region",variable_z,process_D_region_bins,histD_pr)

+#Here we define the total normalization for the RooparametricHist in the D region
 param_Bkg_D_norm = RooAddition("bkg_D"+"_norm","Total Number of events from background in control region D",process_D_region_bins)

+#Here we import the the parametric histogram and the normalization in our workspace
 getattr(ws, "import")(param_hist_D_region, RooFit.Rename("bkg_D"))
 getattr(ws, "import")(param_Bkg_D_norm, RooFit.Rename("bkg_D"+"_norm"),RooFit.RecycleConflictNodes())

 ```
 </details>

-For the signal region A, create a ```RooParamtricHist``` with each bin made from a ```RooFormulaVar``` relating the C,D,B regions to A via the ABCD formula.
+For the signal region A, create a ```RooParametricHist``` with each bin made from a ```RooFormulaVar``` relating the C,D,B regions to A via the ABCD formula.

 <details>
 <summary> Create RooParametricHist for SR background template  </summary>

 ```
-#Relate SR (A) to control region B via transfer factors
+#Relate the signal region (A) to control region B via transfer factors
+#Define RooArgList for
 process_AB_region_bins = RooArgList()
+#Define list to save transfer factors
 TF_list = []
+#Define list for
 process_AB_region_bins_list = []

 #Compute per-bin transfer factor
+#Loop over the bins of the transfering region B, and compute the transfer factors as C/D
 for i in range(1,histB_pr.GetNbinsX()+1):
+    #Define transfer factor as a RooFormulaVar.
+Use the method .obj for RooWorkSpace to retrieve the yield for a given bin and region
     TF_i = RooFormulaVar("TF"+str(i),"Transfer factor C/D bin " + str(i),"(@0/@1)",RooArgList(ws.obj("Bkg_C_region_bin_"+str(i)) , ws.obj("Bkg_D_region_bin_"+str(i)) ))
     TF_list.append(TF_i)
+    #Compute the expected yield in the signal region as A = B * TF.
+This will be used to initialise the RooParametricHist in the Signal Region
     bin_AB_i = RooFormulaVar("Bkg_AB_region_bin_"+str(i),"Background yield in SR A region bin " + str(i), "@0*@1", RooArgList(TF_i, ws.obj("Bkg_B_region_bin_"+str(i)) ))
     process_AB_region_bins_list.append(bin_AB_i)
 for binAB_i in process_AB_region_bins_list:
     process_AB_region_bins.add(binAB_i)

-#Create parametric histogram for signal region (A)
+#Create parametric histogram for signal region (A) using bin contents saved in process_AB_region_bins
 param_hist_A_region = RooParametricHist("bkg_A", "Background PDF in A region",variable_z,process_AB_region_bins,histB_pr)

+#Define total normalization parameter
 param_bkg_A_norm = RooAddition("bkg_A"+"_norm","Total Number of events from background in A region",process_AB_region_bins)

+#Store in Workspace
 getattr(ws, "import")(param_hist_A_region, RooFit.Rename("bkg_A"))
 getattr(ws, "import")(param_bkg_A_norm, RooFit.Rename("bkg_A"+"_norm"),RooFit.RecycleConflictNodes())